utkaka/ScaleNineSlicer/README.md

 ### Editor window (*Unity 2021.2+*)

-If you want a more controlled result there is an editor window.
+If you want a more controlled result there is an editor window *(Window/2D/Sprite Nine Slicer)*.

 ![Editor window!](Documentation~/images/sprite-nine-slicer-editor.png "Editor window")